flame-engine/flame/doc/other_modules/jenny/index.md

 Gregory: Ay, while you live, draw your neck out of collar.
 Sampson: I strike quickly being moved.
 Gregory: But thou are not quickly moved to strike.
-Sampson: A dog of the house of Montague moves me.
-Gregory: To move is to stir, and to be valiant is to stand.
-Therefore, \
-         if thou art moved, thou runn'st away.
 ===
 ```